ShidWit/BattleShipBuilder/README.md

 We're excited about the upcoming features that will shape the future of BattleshipBuilder.
 Contributions are welcomed from developers, designers, and enthusiasts!

 ### Immediate Goals

+- **Water Shader:**
+  - Create a simple water shader with ripple effects.

 - **Ship Editor:**
   - Develop an intuitive ship editor for players to design and customize their warships.